TanStack/table/docs/guide/expanding.md

 type ExpandedState = true | Record<string, boolean>
 ```

 If the ExpandedState is true, it means all rows are expanded.
 If it's a record, only the rows with IDs present as keys in the record and have their value set to true are expanded.
 For example, if the expanded state is { row1: true, row2: false }, it means the row with ID row1 is expanded and the row with ID row2 is not expanded.
 This state is used by the table to determine which rows are expanded and should display their subRows, if any.

 ### UI toggling handler for expanded rows

 TanStack table will not add a toggling handler UI for expanded data to your table.
-You should manually add it manually within each row's ui to allow users to expand and collapse the row.
-For example, you can add a button ui within the columns definition.
+You should manually add it within each row's UI to allow users to expand and collapse the row.
+For example, you can add a button UI within the columns definition.

 ```ts
 const columns = [